-‘General Hospital’ Spoilers: GH Casting Call For New Sonny Love Interest
+‘General Hospital’ Spoilers: ‘GH’ Casting Call For New Sonny Love Interest

-General Hospital spoilers from a GH new casting call for a love interest points to the split of Sonny Corinthos (Maurice Benard) and Carly Corinthos (Laura Wright) lasting awhile.
+General Hospital spoilers from a new GH casting call for a love interest points to the split of Sonny Corinthos (Maurice Benard) and Carly Corinthos (Laura Wright) lasting a while.
 Carly is furious Sonny slept with Nelle Hayes (Chloe Lanier) but neither knows there was no sex.

 But Carly isn’t mad at the nookie but the lie.
-General Hospital spoilers predict this split will last because Carly heard Sonny conspiring with Nelle to keep the secret of their one night stand.
+General Hospital spoilers predict this split will last because Carly heard Sonny conspiring with Nelle to keep the secret of their one-night stand.
 That confrontation plus the General Hospital casting call promise drama for CarSon.

 She auditioned on Thursday.
 And Becky taped ???? pic.twitter.com/b4lYyOozAa